feisabel/Renderer/README.md

 In this version, we also introduce two new lights: point and spotlight.

-These are images using spotlights:
+These are images using spotlights (with the Blinn-Phong shader):

 ![alt tag](images/9.png?raw=true "Configuration")